Environmental Education: A Piece in the Puzzle of Climate Crisis Mitigation

 The M.Ed. degree equips our students with the tools to change minds, be informed and engaged citizens, and support a more just, prosperous, and sustainable future.
 We spoke with a handful of M.Ed. alums who voiced how these tools have led them to being able to transform their passions into careers.

 Prior to the M.Ed. in Environmental Education, Hanna Jane Guendel, M.Ed.
-‘22 was working as an assistant inIn the Press - Images an early childhood Waldorf classroom.
+‘22 was working as an assistant in an early childhood Waldorf classroom.
 They entered the program with a goal to foster inclusive Environmental Education spaces through teaching about race and queer identity.
 In order to meet this goal,

 they focused their capstone project on creating a toolkit that early childhood educators can utilize to teach future generations.
 Hanna used their experience in education, the academic foundation they received in the M.Ed. in Environmental Education and extensive research for the creation of this toolkit.
 The experience also allowed Hanna to develop their career and ultimately prepared them for their current position as a Sustainability Teacher at Brooklyn Urban Garden Charter School.

-In the Press - Images-2All M.Ed. in Environmental education students complete a 4-6 month required internship as part of the program.
+All M.Ed. in Environmental education students complete a 4-6 month required internship as part of the program.
 Kadijah Spence, M.Ed.
 ‘21 completed her internship at a Jewish nonprofit organization as a Social Justice Coach for teens.
 This experience led her to combine her interests in Jewish values with Environmental Education.
 Kadijah is currently a Teacher in Astoria, NY and is simultaneously pursuing a teaching certification in Biology while she works as a Teacher in Astoria, NY.

 Craig Diaz, M.Ed.
 ‘20 found his internship when Wild Earth guest spoke at one of his classes.
 There, Craig’s work in program development and instructor onboarding sparked an interest in exploring the impact of environmental education on the instructor, rather than just the student.
 This internship led to a full-time position at Wild Earth as the Middle School Childhood School Coordinator, where he leads both the instructors and the students in building connections with each other and the environment.

 Jae Zimmerman, M.Ed.
-‘23 entered the program with experience as a preschool and kindergarten teacher, but was yearning to “understand the philosophy of environmental education” and to better understand how In the Press - Images-4worldviews impact decisions that people make pertaining to the health of our planet.
+‘23 entered the program with experience as a preschool and kindergarten teacher, but was yearning to “understand the philosophy of environmental education” and to better understand how worldviews impact decisions that people make pertaining to the health of our planet.
 Jae's initial goal entering into the program was to learn how to change minds.
 They developed the skill set to accomplish this through their internship in Oaxaca, Mexico.
 Through Bard’s partnership with Mbis Bin Semilla para la Siembra, a nonprofit working in the sustainable development field, Jae led research and environmental education design for a local youth group.
 Their capstone then emerged from their work in Oaxaca, where they explored the development of both the Yu Naban program as a whole and themself as an educator.
 Now, Jae uses the tools they accumulated from these rich experiences to teach multilingual students and foster real-life connections in their current position in a Maine public school, where they are a fourth grade teacher and run an after school nature club there.
 Jae has also found themself using the tools from their education at Bard to advocate for social justice initiatives and to inspire a sense of belonging and place in nature.

 Get an Environmental Education Degree at Bard

 Do these stories inspire you?
 Are you seeking the tools to educate and empower the next generation?
 Whether you see yourself working in the private, public, or governmental sector, the Bard M.Ed. in Environmental Education can prepare you for a career with impact.
-If you want to learn more, check out our free guide: Guide to Getting a Masters in Environmental Education
+If you want to learn more, check out our free guide: Guide to Getting a Masters in Environmental Education.